matthewysun2020/tourneyman/README.md

 **1. Run the application.** The app will return a URL that you can access that takes you to the homepage for the tournament manager.
 NOTE: Currently, the proper way to launch this application is to navigate to its directory in a CLI and run `python main.py`.

-**2. Create a new tournament.** Click the New Tournament button, enter an integer ID, and select a tournament format.
+**2. Create a new tournament.** Click the New Tournament button, enter an name, select a tournament format, and choose start and end dates.

 **3. Add players to the tournament.** Click the Add Players button and add your players!
 Note that duplicate player names are not allowed.
 FUTURE FEATURE: Add players that you've added to other tournaments.